d-baker/clevo-keyboard-backlight-control/README.md

 Most of the files in `kb-templates` are named after the initials of the 3 colors in their colorscheme.
 For example, `yrb` stands for `yellow, red, blue` in that order, from left to right, across the keyboard.
 A few schemes are solid colors (white, cyan) and some are gradients of 2 closely related colors.

-You can create your own colorschemes easily - just duplicate one of the existing schemes and replace the specified colors with your choice of colors from the list above.
+You can create your own colorschemes using the `kbsetcolor -n` command.
+Alternatively, you can create a colorscheme manually by duplicating one of the existing schemes and replace the specified colors with your choice of colors from the list above.
 Save it with a name you'll remember so you can easily call it from the command line (you may want to rename your favorite existing schemes for the same reason!)

 TODO
 ====
-- Add an option to randomly generate a colorscheme when running `kbtoggle` with an appropriate parameter.
+- Add an option to randomly generate a colorscheme when running `kbsetcolor` with an appropriate parameter.
 - Prevent `batterymon` from insisting on switching the backlight on if you want it off.
+- Make `batterymon` a state machine.
 - Any improvements to this hastily hacked-together code are welcomed.